 And that's the second issue: so, so many options!
 Where do you start looking?
-That's why I started to work on this series of syn-free SW recipes to make it a bit easier and quicker to find great recipes depending on what meat you have on hand or what you like to eat.
-This time we are looking at pork recipes.
+That's why I started to work on articles about syn-free SW recipes to make it a bit easier and quicker to find great recipes, depending on what meat you have on hand or what you like to eat.
+This time, we are looking at pork recipes.

-Plus, when I'm looking for main meal recipes, I also like to try and find the lowest syn ones I can, or if I can, like in this case, syn-free ones.
+Plus, when I'm looking for main meal recipes, I also like to try and find the lowest syn ones I can—or, if I can, syn-free ones, as is the case here.
 It helps you save all those syns for something a little more naughty, like something to curb that sweet tooth craving or maybe for a glass of wine or two on the weekend.

 1. Marinated Paprika Pork Tenderloin